The Difference Between Like and Love According to Science

 It’s impossible for you to spend even one day without talking to them.
 They occupy every space in your mind.
 They’re the object of your thoughts, desires, and obsessions.
 Yes, love has an obsessive component.
 Dopamine, oxytocin, and adrenaline are the neurochemicals that inject you with a feeling of euphoria and the need for closeness that orchestrates falling in love.

 However, love transcends desire to form a deeper and more committed knot.
 Therefore, the difference between like and love is found in the authentic and unconditional need for commitment and bonding.
-However, there are other dimensions:
+Although there are other dimensions:

 - When you like someone, you have a good time with that person, but there’s no constant ‘need’ to be with them.